niallbee/capstone/guides/day-1/guide-2-install-jenkins.md

    sudo adduser jenkins
    ```

    Type a password when prompted.
 E.g. password: jenkins.
-The above commands should create a user and a home directory names jenkins under `/home`.

 2. Add this user as sudo
 ```